-Children are interested and excited in their play which is very much led by them they were happy to learn from the child minder how to dress and undress the animals in all their different costumes and were excited when they knew that they would make sparkly bread sticks after lunch .Children enjoyed learning new skills especially when they could dress an animal without help.
+Children are interested and excited in their play which is very much led by them they were eager to enjoy their free play after playgroup and content to be together or just relax on their own until lunchtime.
 We saw children laughing and smiling during all their activities and they were happy settled and content.